glpi-project/doc/source/tabs/common_fields/group.rst

 3. whether or not to authorise **Delegatee** rights (can open ticket for the group)
 4. **Add** your group

-Once the group has been created, you can add another or select it from the drop-down list.
+Once you have created a group, you can either create another or select the one you have just created from the drop-down list.

+..
+Note:: For more information, see :doc:`../administration/groups`